What is thrush?

 There are various triggers / circumstances that can increase your chances of developing thrush.
 This could include pregnancy (women), tight clothing, synthetic underwear, chemotherapy, uncontrolled diabetes, using perfumed bubble baths, conditions that affect your immune system or deodorants.
 Stress and lack of aerobic exercise could also increase the likelihood of this condition occurring.
 Although it's not considered a sexually transmitted infection, the fungus can be passed on during unprotected sexual intercourse if one person has the infection.
 The causes of male thrush are mostly linked to HIV, chemotherapy, personal hygiene and chemotherapy.

-Genital thrush symptoms vary between men and women even though the infection is caused by the same Candida albicans fungus.
-Please note that sometimes not all of these thrush symptoms may be present.
+Genital thrush symptoms vary between men and women even though the same Candida albicans fungus causes the infection.
+Please note that sometimes not all of these thrush symptoms are present.

 Thrush symptoms in women:

 - Vaginal discharge with a lumpy white consistency

 - Itching or tenderness at the entrance to the vaginal opening

 - A strong odour

 - Mild pain during sex

 - Swelling of the head of the penis